How To Create An Ideal Employee Profile For Better Hiring

 While you may not manage to recruit a candidate that ticks off every single one of your boxes within your employee profile, you’ll get much closer to bagging a perfect candidate if you actually set out your criteria from the get go.

-You’ll rely heavily on your employee profile in the interview stage, but it will also steer you from day one to ensure that all earlier recruitment activities, such as writing the job description, are aligned with what you want and need.
+You’ll rely heavily on your employee profile in the interview stage, but it will also steer you from day one to ensure that all earlier recruiting activities, such as writing the job description, are aligned with what you want and need.
+This makes the text recruiting process chaotic at best, and could mean you hire the wrong candidate entirely.

 two women sitting in front of woman wearing gray blazer